• Skip to content

 My mission with this blog, my tasting notes and my articles about Burgundy is pretty simple and straightforward:

-The mission is to help the readers find more pleasure in Burgundy wines, and to help them understand the terroirs and wines of Burgundy – and through this knowledge be able to enjoy more beautiful Burgundy moments.
+The mission is to help the readers find more joy and hedonistic pleasure in Burgundy wines.To help them understand the terroirs and wines of Burgundy – and through this knowledge be able to enjoy more beautiful Burgundy moments.

 I don’t know everything about Burgundy – but I will continue to explore the wines and the terroirs – and will share this with the readers as I gain more knowledge.